samsung-cnct/kraken-lib/Documentation/tags/README.md

 - roles/kraken.assembler
 - roles/kraken.fabric/kraken.fabric.selector

+### fabric_only
+ **: Render and execute kubernetes config yamls for creating the nework fabric.
+Useful for development and production upgrades of a network **
+- roles/kraken.fabric/kraken.fabric.selector

 ### provider
  **: Render and spins up kubernetes cluster on cloud such as AWS or GKE.**
 - roles/kraken.config